aidnem/collver/README.md

 1. I'm clueless and have basically no idea how to write a compiler.
 2. If I make the implementation simpler, it will be easier to rewrite in itself.

-Collver will (hopefully) eventually be written in itself, but for now the compiler is implemented in python.
+Collver will (hopefully) eventually be self-hosted (written in itself), but for now the compiler is implemented in python.